 When you are dizzy and off balance, the motivation to do something active can be almost nonexistent.
 It can be challenging to fight the impulse to avoid doing anything that might provoke your symptoms.
 However, once the acute phase of dizziness has passed, inactivity is not the road to recovery.

-It is important to keep active in order to optimize the effectiveness of compensation for any vestibular deficit.
+Regular exercise helps you get the most out of compensating for any vestibular deficit.
 Compensation is the ability of your balance system to use a different pathway to channel the information required to keep you balanced.

 To “train the brain” and get it used to offending stimuli, you must challenge yourself with activity that provokes your symptoms.
 Even though you may feel nauseated, sweaty and just awful at times, this helps the compensation process.
-Don’t worry that it is going to cause more damage to your balance system – it won’t.
+Some people worry that exercise will cause more damage to the balance system – this is simply not true!

 As well as doing specific vestibular rehabilitation and balance exercises, other physical activity promotes recovery and overall health.
-Stretching and mobility of all joints is important, as is keeping muscle strength and cardiovascular fitness.
+Stretching and keeping your joints mobile is important, as is keeping your muscles strong and working your cardiovascular system.

 Challenge yourself in safe environments, either on your own or with others in a group.
 Look into classes offered in your community – your health team and local public library can be of great help in tracking these down.